FTHPC/Correlation_Compressibility/README.md

 ### How to compute statistical predictors on datasets

-In order to run the statistical analysis that computes the statistical predictors of compression ratios, a dataset and a configuration file must be specified.
+In order to run the statistical analysis that computes the statistical predictors (SVD, standard deviation, quantized entropy) of compression ratios, a dataset and a configuration file must be specified.
 TEST is a dataset that is specified within the config.json file.

 ```bash